 Ultimately, the decision boiled down to ScyllaDB versus Bigtable.
 Morales decided to go with ScyllaDB for a few reasons.
 “First of all, ScyllaDB’s consistently low latency reads were the most important factor for us,” he explained.
 “Having used Cassandra in the past, there was really no learning curve for me when I was building.
 And also when you’re looking at defining a schema and figuring out what your data model looks like, ScyllaDB is a lot easier to understand than Bigtable.
 Ultimately that led to the decision.”

 “Our experience with ScyllaDB Cloud has been great.
 We’ve been meeting and actually exceeding our expectations on our request latency.”

 As a startup, Persosa was not equipped to manage their own deployment.
 They initially used the only available hosted option, which at the time was ScyllaDB on IBM Compose.
 “We could start at a couple hundred bucks a month and then it would grow with us.
 And at the time, everything worked great.
 It was easy to connect, fast deployment, and a pretty reliable service for a while.”

 Eventually, Morales ran into a few hiccups and support delays.
 It was also clear that scaling would become expensive; the entry-level price point was a lot cheaper but at scale, it was actually not an affordable solution.

-Persosa also saw greatly improved support from Scylla.
+Persosa also saw greatly improved support from ScyllaDB, the monstrously fast and scalable NoSQL database.
 “To have that great experience as a client, but then also know that behind it we’re getting a great enterprise offering, that’s really the best of both worlds because, usually, you’re only getting one or the other.”